andry81/orbittools--qd/README_EN.txt

   programs) read/write statements need to be changed.
 PSLQ and numerical quadrature programs are included.

-The original library patched to fix these issue:
+The original library patched to fix these issues:

 1. Missed overloading for constructors, operators and functions.